Lindanzavi/Maze-project/README.md

-Requirements

-General
+**REQUIREMENTS**

+**General**

-All your files will be compiled on Ubuntu 14.04 LTS, using gcc (Ubuntu 4.8.4-2ubuntu1~14.04) 4.8.4 We will use the gcc flags -Wall -Werror -Wextra and -pedantic All your functions must be commented
+.
+All your files will be compiled on Ubuntu 14.04 LTS, using gcc (Ubuntu 4.8.4-2ubuntu1~14.04) 4.8.4 .
+We will use the **gcc flags -Wall -Werror -Wextra and -pedantic** .
+All your functions must be commented
-Your functions should be maximum 40 lines long (one statement per line) Your functions should be maximum 80 columns long
+.
+Your functions should be maximum 40 lines long (one statement per line) .
+Your functions should be maximum 80 columns long
+.
 No more than 5 functions per file
+.
 Betty

-Your entire repository will be checked using Betty Don’t push any object files .o or temporary files *~, or any unused source file if you don’t want to lose points !
+.Your entire repository will be checked using Betty .Don’t push any object files .o or temporary files *~, or any unused source file if you don’t want to lose points !
-It is advised to always keep a clear organisation in your repository.
+.It is advised to always keep a clear organisation in your repository.
 For example, store all your sources in a src directory, and all your headers in a inc, headers or dependencies folder
-More Info

-Tips and links
+**More Info**

+**TIPS AND LINKS
+**
-SDL2 - Get started.pdf
+.SDL2 - Get started.pdf
-SDL2 tutorials
+.SDL2 tutorials
-Be careful with tutorials/help online: We are using SDL2, and not SDL-1.2 !
+.Be careful with tutorials/help online: We are using SDL2, and not SDL-1.2 !
-RAYCASTING clear!
+.RAYCASTING clear!
-Alternative Raycasting Tutorial
+.Alternative Raycasting Tutorial
-Important
+**Important**

-Don’t forget to install SDL2 SDL2 tutorials
+.Don’t forget to install SDL2 SDL2 tutorials.
-There are no forbidden functions for this project.
+.There are no forbidden functions for this project.
 You are allowed to use any system call and/or standard library function.
-You are allowed to use all the functions provided by SDL2
+.You are allowed to use all the functions provided by SDL2.